SMARTMarkers/demo-patientapp/README.md

 -----------------------------------

-## Step 5: Lets now take a deeper look at one Request and its data in a different View
+## (5) Lets now take a deeper look at one Request and its data in a different View

-For this request, I'd like to display its metadata, which means its identifier, request date, and the practitioner  who requested it.
+For this request, I'd like to display some metadata, which means its identifier, request date, and the practitioner  who requested it.

-We also want to list  any previous results that were submited.
+We also want to list  any results that were submited previously, as part of this request

 #### 5.1: Metadata in `viewDidLoad()`